-Truth: Sure, sawing wood might be harmless.
+Truth: Sure, sawing logs might be harmless.
 But it might also be sleep apnea, which could lead to a stopped heart and an increased risk of other health problems, like gout.
 If you or your partner snore loudly, get checked out by a doctor.

 Myth: “Taking a nap can make up for my insomnia.”